zweedao/IDD-Fa19-Final/README.md

 ## 1. Motivation

 Self-driving car is up & coming in US.
 But in developing countries in Asia, with smaller road & crowded cities, a self-driving motorbike will fit much better.
-Imagine a delivery system of autonomous motorbikes that can go to any corner and slip through traffic.
+Imagine a delivery system using autonomous motorbikes that can go to any corner and slip through traffic.

 I wanted to find out how to build a self-balancing motorbike (and thus a self-driving motorbike eventually!), but that would take too long for 1 semester.
 Instead, I decided to build something simpler: a self-balancing robot, which has more open sourced materials.
 I want to see how PID controller works, and also I just like robots in general.
 It's fun :)